pca006132/PCC/syntax.md

 Procedures can be part of a module, but you **cannot declare modules** inside a procedure.
 Commands inside procedures have to be **indented for 1 more level**.

 Also, you **cannot use annotations and some prefixes** inside procedures, such as generating marker entities, get stats, as the procedure is not executed by command blocks, but by the player instead.

+Prefix users can use in procedure:
++ ?: conditional
++ !: inverse of conditional (run when failed)
++ r: raw string after it

 ```
 #procedure (name) [loop]
     //commands etc.